 Will a testosterone blood test tell you if you have PCOS?

 Although testosterone levels are high in PCOS sufferers, the high levels are not enough for a diagnosis.
 PCOS is a complex disease and is not easy to diagnose.
 Diagnosis of PCOS often only happens when all other alternatives have been ruled out16.

 Testosterone is important for both women and men.
 Ensuring that your levels remain close to the optimal range is necessary.
 This will ensure that your body functions correctly and does not affect your sleep, energy levels, or mood.
-The ElevateMe program provides plans for regular monitoring of your biomarkers to help you ensure that your body is performing at its peak!
+The ElevateMe health test provides plans for regular monitoring of 21 of your blood markers to help ensure that your body is performing at its peak!

 How’s your libido?

 Did you know 40% of men above 45 years of age and 50% of men in their 80s suffer from the diminished functional activity of testes and have testosterone deficiency?

 Take an ElevateMe blood test today to capture 21 blood test insights and track your sleep, fitness, energy, metabolism, cognition, mood, and immunity.